maddiehobbs/assignment/README.md

 ## Getting Started

 - Visit [link] to access the application
-- Register a new user or log into an existing account, already created credentials are found in [Existing credentials](#existing-credentials)
+- Register a new user or log into an existing account, already created credentials are found in [Existing Credentials](#existing-credentials)
 - Use the application to manage tickets, including creating, deleting (admin only), and updating records.

-## Existing credentials
+## Existing Credentials

 **Regular User:**